openfaux/openfaux-server/README.md

 For more information, please see https://www.openfaux.org

+> Warning: OpenFaux is experimental, early-stage software.
+There may be flaws.

 ## Use Case

 * John the Journalist is at his local coffee shop and needs to send a very sensitive email over their Wi-Fi network.
 OpenFaux allows him to send an email over Gmail.com, but to someone sniffing the network it would look as if he’s simply doing a Google search.